 – Urging governments to revise the contents of religious discourse in the religious ad secular curricula and feeding them with the renewing ideas.
 All religions and creeds should be equally treated in the media and educational curricula.

-The conference pointed out that activating the role of the civil society with all its groups in the partnership with the states participating in the “Forum for the Future” necessitates developing institutions and mechanisms relevant to its organization.
+The Forum pointed out that activating the role of the civil society with all its groups in the partnership with the states participating in the “Forum for the Future” necessitates developing institutions and mechanisms relevant to its organization.
 This requires the following:

 1- Developing mechanisms for the participation of the civil society in the “Forum” as per definite mechanisms including; increasing the number of its representatives and involving it in all phases of preparation of the agenda and the meeting and all issues relevant to political, economic, social and educational reform.